tices0/React-Projects/faq/README.md

 -   create new object from constructor when a form is submitted _(recap)_
 -   get the value of form inputs
 -   storing data in **local storage** _(recap)_
+-   switch between light and dark mode with a button

 _recaps = lessons that were already previously learned thorugh another project but applied to this_